myforce/opal/plugins/video/H.263-1998/ReadMe.txt

 Building and installing H.263-1998
 ==================================

-This codec is based on FFMPEG.

-For Linux the confugure should find FFMPEG and point the compilation to it.
-You just need to make sure it is installed, using yum or apt-get or whatever your distribution needs.

-For Windows, please follow the instructions in ../common/ReadMe.txt
+This plugin allows OPAL to use H.263 and H.263 (1998) aka H.263+ video codecs.

+The plugin uses the FFMPEG library, also known as libavcodec, to encode and decode video data.
+Please follow the instructions in ../common/ReadMe.txt to make sure the library is installed for your platform.

+                                   _o0o_